austinhawthorne/nile-readiness-test/README.md

 This repository contains scripts for running Nile Readiness Tests while isolating network interfaces using Linux network namespaces.
 This approach allows you to:

-1. Run RealVNC server on one interface (e.g., end0) in a separate network namespace
+1. Run WayVNC server on one interface (e.g., end0) in a separate network namespace
 2. Run FRR tests on another interface (e.g., enxf0a731f41761) in the default namespace

 ## Scripts

-- **vnc_namespace.sh**: Creates a network namespace for RealVNC server and moves the specified interface to that namespace
+- **vnc_namespace.sh**: Creates a network namespace for WayVNC server and moves the specified interface to that namespace
 - **nrt.py**: Runs FRR tests in the default namespace without moving interfaces to namespaces

 ## Prerequisites

 - Linux system with network namespace support
 - FRR (Free Range Routing) installed
-- RealVNC server installed
+- WayVNC server installed
 - Python 3.6+ with required packages:
   - scapy
   - ipaddress